-Introduce a 'new or innovative' product or service
+Introduce a 'new or innovative' business plan to international markets

-If an existing business which you plan to relocate to Ireland, be less than 6 years old at the time of the application
+If an existing business which you plan to relocate to Ireland, it must be less than 6 years old at the time of the application

 Have the potential to create at least 10 new jobs in Ireland within 4 years

 Have the potential to generate at least €1,000,000 in sales within 3 to 4 years

 Have at least €50,000 of initial funding

 You must provide the following required documents in support of your application for an Irish Start-up Entrepreneur Programme visa: